 This matters more than most clients realise.
 Some agencies sell on the strength of senior talent and then hand the project to a junior.
 Some “designers” use offshore developers for the build and only touch the visual layer themselves.

 At Dat Design Lab, I handle design, development, and SEO personally on every project.
-That’s a deliberate choice – it keeps quality consistent and communication fast.
+That’s a deliberate choice.
+It keeps quality consistent and communication fast.
+If that sounds like the fit you want, get in touch and tell me what you’re planning.

 Check reviews and references